Chamal1120/unixphile-learn/README.md

 # Unixphile Learn

 A lightweight Learning Management System (LMS).
-The goal is to make it usable on low end hardware, modular, secure and 100% csharp.
+The goal is to make it usable on low end hardware, modular, secure and a maintainable 100% csharp codebase.

 > [!WARNING]
 > This application is currently in early development.
-Do not use it in production environments.

-- A preview deployed on Azure App Services + Azure SQL can be viewed from [here](unixphile-learn-cne3hjbbb7bnbwdg.canadacentral-01.azurewebsites.net). (uses F1 tier for now so be patient)
+- A preview deployed on Azure App Services + Azure SQL can be viewed from [this link](https://unixphile-learn-cne3hjbbb7bnbwdg.canadacentral-01.azurewebsites.net) (uses F1 tier for now, so be patient).
 - Check [TODO](/TODO.md) for progress.

 ## Stack